StanfordVL/behavior/_sources/benchmarking.md.txt

 Your agent should implement the functions `reset()` and `act(observations)`, ideally inheriting from the class `Agent` in `agent.py`.
 See more examples [here](examples.md).

-### Training and Benchmarking in a Docker Installation
+### Training and Benchmarking with a Docker Installation

 #### Training